All-Hands-AI/agentic-code-search-oss/README.md

 ## 0. Running the agent

+Install vLLM.
 Clone a repo and provide its path to the agent in (agent/minimal_agent.py) along with the task (find relevant code for 'X').

 ## 1. Problem Statement